Car rental in Iceland - tips and reviews

 Therefore, you need to take care of renting a car in advance especially in high season, and it's better to choose it from local rental companies, because they are not only cheaper, but also the search for specific Icelandic options is more convenient (maybe you are looking for a car with the opportunity to sleepover and kitchen? and here in Iceland we are not talking about a big camper...)

-In general, we recommend to use an excellent site aggregator of local and international companies (to be honest) and choose your dream car for a super trip around this amazing country - guidetoiceland.is
+In general, we recommend to use an excellent aggregator of local and international companies (to be honest) and choose your dream car for a super trip around this amazing country - guidetoiceland.is

 Also, of course, you can rent a car in the north of the island and in the south, and also in the west and east, but since you still need to get there, I will advise you to rent a car directly from Keflavik airport, although if you came by ferry, but without a car this option might be useful.